 Nick Lydon, Ph.D., is a scientific founder of Blueprint Medicines.
-Dr. Lydon has extensive experience in drug discovery and development and is a recipient of the 2009 Lasker-DeBakey Award for Clinical Medical Research and other awards for his achievements in medicine.
-Before founding his current consulting company, Granite Biopharma, LLC, Dr. Lydon served as vice president, Small Molecule Drug Discovery at Amgen.
+Before founding his current consulting company, Granite Biopharma, LLC, Dr. Lydon served as vice president, small molecule drug discovery at Amgen.
 Prior to joining Amgen, he founded and led Kinetix Pharmaceuticals, Inc., a biotechnology company focused on the discovery and development of selective protein kinase inhibitors, a number of which are now advancing through clinical development.
 Kinetix was acquired by Amgen in 2000.
 Prior to Kinetix, Dr. Lydon worked at CIBA-GEIGY, in Basel, Switzerland, where he was responsible for the protein kinase inhibitor program.
 He and his team identified a number of protein kinase inhibitors.
 The most advanced drug from this program is Gleevec®, a selective Bcr-Abl inhibitor for the treatment of chronic myelogenous leukemia (CML).
 Dr. Lydon began his pharmaceutical career at Schering-Plough Corporation, where his research involved studies on recombinant alpha, beta and gamma interferons.

 Dr. Lydon earned a B.S. in biochemistry from the University of Leeds, England, and received his Ph.D. in biochemistry from the Medical Sciences Institute, University of Dundee, Scotland.
 His thesis involved research work on adenylate cyclase and cAMP dependent protein kinase.
 Dr. Lydon served as an advisor and member of the board of directors of Ambit BioScience from 2004 to 2009 and assisted in the development of AC220, a FLT3 kinase inhibitor in Phase 2 clinical development in relapsed/refractory acute myeloid leukemia (AML).

 Brian Druker, M.D., is a scientific founder of Blueprint Medicines.
 Dr. Druker is an internationally known researcher and recipient of the 2009 Lasker-DeBakey Award for Clinical Medical Research, who has become well known for his groundbreaking work with Gleevec®, a molecularly targeted treatment for chronic myelogenous leukemia (CML).
-Currently, Dr. Druker serves as the director of the Oregon Health & Science University Knight Cancer Institute, JELD-WEN chair of Leukemia Research, a member of the National Academy of Sciences and a Howard Hughes Medical Institute Investigator.
-More than a decade ago, Druker identified STI571, the precursor to Gleevec®, as a promising anticancer compound for its ability to kill CML cells by turning off the signal of the abnormal cancer-causing protein.
+Currently, Dr. Druker serves as the director of the Oregon Health & Science University Knight Cancer Institute and JELD-WEN chair of Leukemia Research.
+He is a member of the National Academy of Sciences and a Howard Hughes Medical Institute Investigator.
+Dr. Druker identified STI571, the precursor to Gleevec®, as a promising anticancer compound for its ability to kill CML cells by turning off the signal of the abnormal cancer-causing protein.
 He also conducted the first clinical studies of Gleevec®, demonstrating that the drug could effectively return blood cell counts to normal in CML patients, with only minor side effects.
 Dr. Druker is currently focused on developing more effective treatments for patients whose leukemia eventually recurs while taking Gleevec®.
-His current research projects are aimed at learning why each year some 4 percent of newly diagnosed patients with CML develop resistance to Gleevec® and why most patients on the drug have minute levels of cancer that linger even after treatment ends.

 From his earliest days, Dr. Druker was a dedicated researcher, winning the President’s Undergraduate Research Award at the University of California, San Diego.
 He is the recipient of a Lifetime Achievement Award from the Leukemia and Lymphoma Society, the Medal of Honor from the American Cancer Society and many other awards.